TypeHintsFun/indecro/README.md

 from indecro.rules import RunOnce

-# Rule, theft control time when scheduled task would be executed
+# Rule, that control time when scheduled task would be executed
 @scheduler.job(rule=RunOnce(after=timedelta(seconds=10)))
 async def some_job():
     print('Executing some job..')